vuori/weasel-pageant/README.md

 ## Contributions

-Please send bug reports using Github's Issues feature.
+Please send bug reports using Github's [issues feature](https://github.com/vuori/weasel-pageant/issues).
 Pull requests are also welcome, though if you intend to do major changes it's recommended to open an issue first.

 ------------------------------------------------------------------------------